GATB/bcalm/bidirected-graphs-in-bcalm2/bidirected-graphs-in-bcalm2.md

 Here, we gave each edge a name (e.g. e1) so that we can refer to the edges below.
 Observe that e1 and e2 are mirror edges, while e3 is a self-mirror and e4 is a self-mirror.

-## Walks and unitigs and compaction
+## Walks

 A sequence of edges e<sub>1</sub>, ... , e<sub>n</sub> in a bi-directed graph is *walk* if
 * It is a walk in the directed sense, i.e. e<sub>i</sub>.to = e<sub>i+1</sub>.from, for all 0 < i < n.
 * The signs at an internal vertices are equal, i.e. e<sub>i</sub>.toSign = e<sub>i+1</sub>.fromSign, for all 0 < i < n.

 A single vertex is also considered a walk.
 In the previous graph example, the sequence (e2, e3, e4, e3, e1) is a walk, while (e2, e3, e4, e1) is not.

-In a bi-directed overlap graph, a walk spells a corresponding string.
+In a bi-directed overlap graph, a walk spells a corresponding string using the spelling rule previously described.
 For example, (e2, e3, e1) spells the original string GTATAC, while (e3, e1) spells TATAC.
 Observe that each walk has a corresponding *mirror walk* which spells the reverse-complement.
 For example, the mirror walk of (e3, e1) is (e2, e3) and spells GTATA.

+## Unitigs and compaction

 Given a walk (e<sub>1</sub>, ..., e<sub>n</sub>), let v<sub>0</sub> = e<sub>1</sub>.from and v<sub>i</sub> = e<sub>i</sub>.to, for all 1 <= i <= n.
 A walk is a *unitig* if it is either a single vertex or a path (i.e. does not repeat vertices) such that
 * for every 0 < i < n, the only edges incident on v<sub>i</sub> are e<sub>i-1</sub>, e<sub>i</sub>,  and their mirrors.
 * e<sub>1</sub> is the only outgoing edge from v<sub>0</sub> that has the the sign e<sub>1</sub>.fromSign at v<sub>0</sub>,
 * e<sub>n</sub> is the only incoming edge to v<sub>n</sub> that has the sign e<sub>n</sub>.toSign at v<sub>n</sub>.

 A unitig is *maximal* if it cannot be extended in either direction.
-Consider the graph defined by the rectangular nodes and solid edges below (i.e. discarding the rhombus-shaped nodes and dashed edges for now), In this graph, there is a maximal unitig traversing (B, C, D, E).
+Consider the graph defined by the rectangular nodes and solid edges below (i.e. discarding the rhombus-shaped nodes and dashed edges for now).
+In this graph, there is a maximal unitig traversing (B, C, D, E).
 There is also a mirror maximal unitig traversing (E, D, C, B).
 There are also 4 other maximal unitigs: (A), (H), (K), and (I).
 The rhombus-shaped nodes and dashed edges represent nodes and edges that, if added  to the graph, would destroy the unitig (B, C, D, E) and its mirror.
+The maximal unitigs of the graph would then be (K), (A), (B), (C), (D), (E), (I), and (H).

 ![Fig8](fig8.png)

 In the *compacted* bi-directed graph, every maximal unitig and its mirror is replaced by a single vertex.
-Formally, the nodes of the compacted graph are the maximal unitigs, and the edges represent all overlaps of length k-1.
+Formally, the nodes of the compacted graph are the maximal unitigs (grouped in mirror pairs), and the edges represent all overlaps of length k-1.

 The unitig definition is motivated by the desire for it to have the following properties (though I have not seen a formal proof of these in the bi-directed setting):
 * Maximal unitigs should be a vertex decomposition of the graph; in particular, two maximal unitigs should not share a vertex